VISHWAJ33T/site/data/blog/human-in-the-loop-cicd.md

 ---
 draft: false
-title: "Human-in-the-Loop CI/CD: When to Pump the Brakes on Automation"
+title: 'Human-in-the-Loop CI/CD: When to Pump the Brakes on Automation'
 summary: "Automation in CI/CD is amazing, but sometimes you need a human touch.
 Let's explore when and how to strategically add manual steps to your pipeline without slowing everything down."
 date: '2024-10-24'
 images: []